 Location Based Games are used for academic and pedagogic reasons.
-LBGs are ludic games which combine learning with pleasure [8].
-The characteristics of such games enforce the ability to involve students into meaningful learning activities indoors and outdoors [11].
+LBGs are ludic games which combine learning with pleasure [20].
+The characteristics of such games enforce the ability to involve students into meaningful learning activities indoors and outdoors [27].

-Augmented Reality (AR) is a technology that allows people to integrate virtual objects and live data directly on the user's surrounding environment [12].
+Augmented Reality (AR) is a technology that allows people to integrate virtual objects and live data directly on the user's surrounding environment [28].
 Since 2000, many articles mention LBGs as the new trend.
-In the following years, more and more location based and AR applications were developed, especially for mobile equipment.
-"Pirates!"
-[13] is one of them, a multi-player game implemented on handheld devices connected in a Wireless Local Area Network (WLAN).
-The players in "Pirates!" used the physical environment as the game arena [13].
+In the following years, more and more location based and AR applications were developed, especially for mobile equipment [29] "Pirates!"
+[31] is a multi-player [30]. game implemented on handheld devices connected in a Wireless Local Area Network (WLAN).
+The players in "Pirates!" used the physical environment as the game arena [31].
 But there was no accuracy in determining the player's location and this assume limits on designing the game.
 The development in mobile computing and telecommunication with the global positioning system (GPS) was the next big step towards Location Based services and games.
-In 2003, the game "Can You See Me Now (CYSMN)" [14] was implemented with GPS technology.
-Players could move around within the city-arena with a fixed speed, they could see the city map and the position of the other players and they could also communicate with each other using walkie-talkies [14].
+In 2003, the game "Can You See Me Now (CYSMN)" [32] was implemented with GPS technology.
+Players could move around within the cityarena with a fixed speed, they could see the city map and the position of the other players and they could also communicate with each other using walkie-talkies [32].

 To serve the goal of education a game must provide the players-students with new information, or relate their background knowledge with the real world.
-In this case LBGs can connect digital media and metadata with the locations, cultural objects, monuments etc. for the learning gain [15].
-This is consolidated by the fact that people are learning easily when they're combining words, patterns and other media within a structured learning environment, in comparison to the use of mere words according to the Cognitive Theory of Multimedia [16].
+In this case LBGs can connect digital media and metadata with the locations, cultural objects, monuments etc. for the learning gain [33].
+This is consolidated by the fact that people are learning easily when they're combining words, patterns and other media within a structured learning environment, in comparison to the use of mere words according to the Cognitive Theory of Multimedia [34].

-Augmented Reality elements and digital mapping can be implemented for the creation of educational material by using information on a geo-location with visual references to digital resources [17].
+Augmented Reality elements and digital mapping can be implemented for the creation of educational material by using information on a geo-location with visual references to digital resources [35].
 Virtual content could be anything, 3D scenes or objects, a textual display of the data.
-Augmented Reality enriches the sensorial perception of a person because she/he can see and hear more than others, and perhaps even touch, smell and taste things that others cannot [12].
+Augmented Reality enriches the sensorial perception of a person because she/he can see and hear more than others, and perhaps even touch, smell and taste things that others cannot [28].
 The main task of AR in our game is the continuous calculation and replacement of the visual angle, so that the virtual image can be accurately projected on an object.
 Therefore, AR calculates the distance and orientation from the observation device to the predefined pattern in real world and accurately projects the setup model on that predefined pattern, by using computer vision technology.

-The first educational location-based game with augmented reality elements was "Environmental Detectives" [18].
+The first educational location-based game with augmented reality elements was "Environmental Detectives" [36].
 It was created by Massachusetts Institute of Technology (MIT) Teacher Educational Program (TEP) and it was targeted to high school and university students.
 By using hand-held devices, students investigate outdoors to determine the source of a toxin spill on their campus.
 Some ways of investigation are by taking interviews with virtual people, conducting environmental measurement simulations and analyzing the data.

-Another application is a mobile city game called "Frequency 1550" [19].
+Another application is a mobile city game called "Frequency 1550" [14].
 It was developed by the Waag Society and helped students to acquire historical knowledge of medieval Amsterdam.
-An experimental design used 458 students from 20 classes of 5 different schools and its results showed that students who played the game and were engaged in the project gained more knowledge about medieval Amsterdam than those who did not play the game and attended regular projects.
+An experimental design used 458 students from 20 classes of 5 different schools and its results showed that students who played the game and were engaged in the project gained more